jeffreyiacono/mr_clean/README.md

 ### TODO

+- Add test suite (shame on me for not having this in place).
+- Add other adapters.
 - Make into a gem.
-- Add other adapters.

 ### License